NanoParticles/Minecraft-Server-Crafter-Lite-Edition-legacy/README.md

 - What antivirus software is affected?

-If you are using any of the following antivirus software, Minecraft Server Crafter will be blocked by the security vendors.
+If you are using any of the following antivirus software, Minecraft Server Crafter will be blocked by the security vendor:
 - Bkav Pro
 - SecureAge
 - Skyhigh(SWG)